AmanchukwuLab/AmanchukwuLab/README.md

 - 👋 Hi, We are @AmanchukwuLab!
-- 👀 We are interested in solving electrolyte challenges for energy storage using AI/ML
+- 👀 We are interested in solving electrolyte challenges for energy storage and conversion using AI/ML
 - 📫 Reach us at chibueze@uchicago.edu
+- Can see more of our work at https://amanchukwu.uchicago.edu/

 <!---
 AmanchukwuLab/AmanchukwuLab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.